 Your best bet is to adopt from a shelter or rescue.
 From May to October (or even later), shelters are inundated with unwanted kittens.
 Chances are good that you can even find a purebred through these sources.
-Find a local shelter through the APSCA’s directory, check out Petfinder, or look up a breed rescue.
+You can find wonderful kittens waiting to be adopted through your local ASPCA, check out Petfinder, or look up a breed rescue group.
 Petsmart and Petco also support local shelters by sponsoring adoptions through their stores.

 Feral cats (whether simply homeless or truly wild) often choose quiet spots in garages or under porches to have their babies.
 If brought into a home and socialized to people before about 8-10 weeks of age, these kittens can be wonderful companions.
 For more information on feral cats, Alley Cat Allies is a wonderful resource.

 PLEASE never purchase a kitten from a pet store!
 No matter what the salesperson tells you, it is a stone cold fact that pet stores get their animals from only two places: irresponsible “backyard breeders” who couldn’t be bothered to spay their cat; and commercial mills, where cats spend their lives in cramped, dirty cages with little human contact or veterinary care, solely for the purpose of bringing two or three litters a year into an overcrowded world.
 Yes, there are kitten mills, although puppy mills are much more common.
 Persians are common victims of kitten mills.
 (See Purebred Cat Rescue for more info.)
 Kittens from either mills or pet stores are likely to have parasites, hidden genetic and health problems, and significant socialization deficiencies.
 People are often taken in by those pitiful little faces and want to save them, but every well-intentioned “rescue” from a pet store condemns one more mother cat to a horrible life.
 Suppliers do not care why you bought it–they only know that you just put a big wad of money in their pockets.